 Cut the onion into thin slices.
 Separate the onion to become individual pieces.

-Saute the onion over low heat until golden brown with some ghee.
-The chicken korma will taste bitter if the onion is burned by applying too much heat.
+Saute the onion over medium beat until golden brown with some ghee.
+The chicken korma will taste bitter if the onion is burned with too much heat.
 Therefore, you need to keep the flame small and be patient.
-Browned onion give a pleasant aroma to the chicken.
+Browned onion gives a pleasant aroma to the chicken.

-Once the onion is cooled, Put the onion into the food processor, together with the cashew nuts and plain yogurt.
+Once the onion is cooled, Put the onion into the food processor with the cashew nuts and plain yogurt.
 Blend until it forms a paste.
 Set aside the chicken korma paste for later use.
+You can add little bit of water to make it easier to blend effectively.

-The cashew nuts will give a nutty flavor to the gravy, which also acts as a thickener.
-You can substitute it with almond, or use half almond and half cashew nuts if you like.
-There are many different recipes of korma chicken in India, which varied from one region to another.
-Both nuts are commonly used in the traditional recipes..
+The cashew nuts will give a nutty flavor to the gravy, which also acts as a thickener to produce a creamy sauce.
+You can use a mix of ground almonds and cashews.
+There are many different recipes for korma chicken in India, which vary from region to region.
+Both nuts are commonly used in traditional recipes.

 Always use plain yogurt for this recipe.
-Flavored yogurt can alters the taste of the korma chicken.
+Flavored yogurt can alter the taste of the korma chicken.
 We do not need the additional flavor from these yogurts.
-The array of spices and herbs in this recipe is enough to keep you drooling!
+This recipe’s array of spices and herbs is enough to keep you drooling!

 3. Roast the spices

 Roast the dry, whole spices to create a greater depth of aroma and robustness.
-This is similar to toast a slice of bread, which change the flavor and create a nice aroma.
-Roasted spices have a different taste than the unroasted one, and much better!
+This is similar to toast a slice of bread, which changes the flavor and creates a pleasant aroma.
+Roasted spices taste different from the unroasted ones and are much better!

-Put the dry spices (clove, cardamom, cumin seeds, and cinnamon stick.) in a heated up pan.
-It should be hot enough until it is almost too hot to touch.
-However, if the pan is way too hot, the spices will get burn, and leave a bitter taste behind.
+Put the dry spices (clove, cardamom, cumin seeds, and cinnamon stick.) in a frying pan.
+It should not be too hot, as the spices will burn, leaving a bitter taste behind.

 4. Braise the chicken

-Once the whole spices are roasted, add the marinated chicken, black pepper, bay leaf, chili, coriander powder and pan-fried over low heat.
+Once the whole spices are roasted, add the marinated chicken, black pepper, bay leaf, chili, ground coriander, and pan-fried over low heat.
 Add the onion paste.
-After that add some water and mix well.
+After that, add some water and mix well.
+You may partially substitute plain water with chicken stock to enhance the flavor.

-The chicken is braised in a small amount of water, yogurt and the juice exude form itself after cooking for some time.
-Keep the heat low as the yogurt can get burn easily, Put the lid on so that the chicken will be cooked by the steamed created, or else it will be difficult to cook through over low heat with little liquid.
+The chicken is braised in a small amount of water and yogurt, and the juice exudes after cooking for some time.
+Keep the heat low, as the yogurt can burn quickly.
+Put the lid on so the chicken will be cooked by the steam created, or it will be difficult to cook over low heat with little liquid.

-Open the lid every 5 minutes to give it a stir as it tends to stick to the pan easily.
-You can also use a non-stick pan to prevent the chicken korma from the sticking.
+Open the lid every 5 minutes to stir it, as it sticks to the pan easily.
+You can also use a non-stick pan to prevent the chicken korma from sticking.

 5. Finish with some fresh herbs and spices

 It takes about twenty minutes for the chicken to become fully cooked.
-When it is done, add some additional garam masala and freshly chopped coriander leaves.
+Add some garam masala and freshly chopped coriander leaves when it is done.

 6. To serve